HeringtonPress/OLC/Chapter03.md

 ![image](https://user-images.githubusercontent.com/93562930/140201637-bcb6be08-a250-4f18-be26-291b05393ea5.png)

-Starting Equpment: robes, holy book.
+Starting Equipment: robes, holy book.

 Starting Skill: Religion.
 Also, roll on the following table.